-Though recognition for Tseng's work in the west may have been eclipsed by his early death from AIDS-related causes at the age of 39, his work has played an important role in the development of contemporary Chinese art.
-In the 1980s artists such as Ai Weiwei, Zhang Huan, and Song Dong, learned about Tseng's photographs through American art magazines, and his photographs have been and continue to be significant touchstones for a new generation of contemporary Chinese art photographers.
+Though recognition for Tseng's work in the West may have been eclipsed by his early death from AIDS-related causes at the age of 39, his work has played an important role in the development of contemporary Chinese art.
+In the 1980s artists such as Ai Weiwei, Zhang Huan and Song Dong, learned about Tseng's photographs through American art magazines, and his photographs have been and continue to be significant touchstones for a new generation of contemporary Chinese art photographers.
 Tseng's work laid the foundations for art that considers the shifts in Chinese identity in a rapidly changing and increasingly globalized culture.
 In this way, the exhibition adds a missing piece to the global study of contemporary Chinese photography.

-Tseng Kwong Chi: Performing for the Camera Exhibition Catalog Now Available
+"Tseng Kwong Chi: Performing for the Camera" Exhibition Catalog

-Tseng Kwong Chi: Performing for the Camera is accompanied by an illustrated 178-page publication exploring Tseng's work, his place in the downtown scene, and his importance for contemporary artists who also address the nexus of identity, politics, and performance.
-The catalog includes an essay, "On Infiltration," by Joshua Takano Chambers-Letson, Assistant Professor of Performance Studies, Northwestern University, which investigates the guerrilla-like performance tactics that Tseng consistently employed.
-Discussing the artist's Costumes at the Met series, Chambers-Letson elaborates on how Tseng-amidst prominent fashion designers, socialites, and other celebrities at the 1980 Chinese-themed gala at The Metropolitan Museum of Art's Costume Institute-convincingly played the part of a "potentially authentic signifier of Chineseness."
+"Tseng Kwong Chi: Performing for the Camera" is accompanied by an illustrated 178-page publication exploring Tseng's work, his place in the downtown scene and his importance for contemporary artists who also address the nexus of identity, politics and performance.
+The catalog includes an essay, "On Infiltration," by Northwestern University's Joshua Takano Chambers-Letson, assistant professor of performance studies, which investigates the guerrilla-like performance tactics that Tseng consistently employed.

+Discussing the artist's "Costumes at the Met" series, Chambers-Letson elaborates on how Tseng -- amidst prominent fashion designers, socialites and other celebrities at the 1980 Chinese-themed gala at The Metropolitan Museum of Art's Costume Institute -- convincingly played the part of a "potentially authentic signifier of Chineseness."
 Tseng's consistent strategy of "infiltration" is, Chambers-Letson concludes, "a keystone of his insurgent aesthetics."

 The catalog also includes memories from Muna Tseng who reminisces about her rambunctious, fashion-conscious, cross-dressing older brother, who entertained the family, directing theatrical productions featuring his siblings and cousins.
-Other contributors to the catalogue include: Lynn Gumpert, Director, Grey Art Gallery at New York University; the late Amy Brandt, Ph.D., former McKinnon Curator of Modern and Contemporary Art, Chrysler Museum of Art; and Alexandra Chang, Curator of Special Projects and Director of the Global Arts Program, Asian/Pacific/American Institute, New York University.
+Other contributors to the catalogue include: Lynn Gumpert, director of the Grey Art Gallery at New York University; the late Amy Brandt, Ph.D., former McKinnon Curator of Modern and Contemporary Art, Chrysler Museum of Art; and Alexandra Chang, curator of special projects and director of the Global Arts Program, Asian/Pacific/American Institute, at New York University.
 Through five authors' original research and new perspectives, this book offers unparalleled insights into the world of one of the late 20th century's most underappreciated artists.
-Tseng Kwong Chi: Performing for the Camera is a definitive and indispensable artist's monograph.
+"Tseng Kwong Chi: Performing for the Camera" is a definitive and indispensable artist's monograph.